jdanlewis/hello-phonegap-requirejs/README.md

 # Hello, Phonegap

-This is an example project demonstrating Phonegap 3.0.0 integration with RequireJS, Bootstrap 3.0, and HTML5 local storage for persistent data.
+This is an example project demonstrating Phonegap 3.0.0 integration with RequireJS, Bootstrap 3.0, JQuery 2.0, and HTML5 local storage.

 ## Pre-requisites